 NYC 311, New York City’s Official Website( or call 311 to access by phone), has a lot of city resources currently listed.
 The following are specifically for meal delivery and pick-up:

-Everyone can pick up three free meals Monday through Friday at locations across the City.
+Everyone can pick up free meals Monday through Friday at meal hub locations across the City.
 You don’t need to register or show any ID or documents.

 You can find a list of locations online.
 You can also text “NYC FOOD” or “NYC COMIDA” along with your zip code to 877-877 to find a free meals location near you.
 Standard text messaging rates may apply.